 - Project templates are only available for pro and enterprise version users.

 If you are looking for project management software that offers great value at a low cost, then Zoho projects might be just the right fit for your team.
 This task management software has an extensive list of standard project management features, like time and budget tracking and research management reports.
 It costs about $6 per person per month, so it is well-suited for small and growing businesses with budget restrictions.

 Additionally, Zoho lets you connect to other apps that serve those purposes.
 Zoho projects are easy to navigate, and all the information needed to get started, including pricing, is present on the website.

 - Easy in-app communication, something which is not available on Workfront.

 - User-friendly and easy to navigate

 - The resource management view is unusual in comparison to other project management software.

 - Fewer automated features than Workfront.

 Wrike is a work collaboration software that offers unique project management tools.
-Its features, like the Gantt chart, file sharing, etc., make it easy for teams to visualize, monitor and track the progress of a particular project.
+Its features, like the Gantt chart, file sharing, task management, etc., make it easy for teams to visualize, monitor and track the progress of a particular project.
 One innovative feature of this software is a tool that lets you know if your project is failing and offers ideas on possible issues.

 Whether your team will benefit from Wrike or not largely depends on the kind of work you do, how large your group is, and your budget.
-If you need intense time tracking of projects, this software might not be the best fit for your team.
+If you need intense time tracking of complex projects, this software might not be the best fit for your team.
 You can check out some Wrike alternatives here.